micans/pick/README.md

 SAM support has seen a lot of recent development.
 This documentation section is not yet fully crystallised.

+SAM support is currently entirely focused on single-end reads.
+Aspects of paired-end alignment that do not depend on the paired-end / single-end dichotomy may be perfectly amenable to pick processing but none of it has been tested by me.

 Pick follows a streaming paradigm but has provisions for caching where SAM format requires it, namely the query sequence field (column 10).
 If the sequence is needed (because you invoke a pick operator that needs it) then this requires that input is sorted or collated by read name and additionally